ahrtr/bbolt_bench/README.md

 ## Steps to run benchmark against a specific bbolt version
-### Step 1: Update go.mod/go.sum to depend on the version
+### Step 1: Update go.mod/go.sum to depend on the target bbolt version

+You need to update the go.mod/go.sum to depend on the target bbolt version, against which you are going to run benchmark.

 Example 1: get a specific commit on main branch
 ```